syncfusion-content/windowsforms-docs/WindowsForms/PopupMenu/Overview.md

 ---
 layout: post
-title: Overview of PopupMenu | Windows Forms | Syncfusion
+title: About Windows Forms PopupMenu control | Syncfusion
-description: Overview of PopupMenu control
+description: Learn here all about introduction of Syncfusion Windows Forms PopupMenu control, its elements and more details.
 platform: WindowsForms
 control: PopupMenu
 documentation: ug
 ---

-# Overview
+# Windows Forms PopupMenu Overview

 Popup menu represents a context menu, that will be hidden by default and shows over any control when user performs click operation.
 The menu holds important and frequently used commands for better access.